imadelh/Neural-CDE/README.md

 Blog post (for math details) :

-**Important**: It is advised to run the code locally and don't rely on the live version as it is just for illustration purpose only.
-There may be some performance issues when multiple users are training models on the same time.
-The service is hosted on 1 machine (no $$ for a load balancer) with the ability to train 4models concurrently.
+**Important**: It is advised to run the code localy and don't rely on the live version as it is just for illustration purpose only.
+There may be some performance issues when multiple users are training models on the same time since the service is hosted on just 1 machine (no $$ for a cluster with a load balancer).

 --- Add figure3